OCA/product-attribute/product_supplierinfo_revision/README.rst

    a price increased accordingly to the percent entered.
 Old supplier pricelist will have a date end from which pricelist will be out of date.
 #.
 You can check supplier pricelists as well as variation percent in the
-   product form, by clicking on *Purchase* tab.
+   product form, by clicking on *Inventory* tab.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot